 The major topics of this course include the content and meaning of the fourth, fifth, and sixth Amendment to the United States Constitution; the rules of arrest, search and seizure; the legalities of confessions; proper identification procedures; and court procedures.
-RECOMMENDED ENTRY SKILLS/KNOWLEDGE: College level reading and writing.)Prerequisites: College level reading and writing, LAWE 1105, LAWE 1112, or prior completion of a Bachelor Degree from an accredited University).
+(Prerequisites: LAWE 1105 or CRJU 1305; ENGL 1117; LAWE 1112).
 (3 C).